Assigning and Scheduling Generalized Malleable Jobs under Subadditive or Submodular Processing Speeds: Introduction

+Each of these classes captures the concepts of ``no synergies'' or ``diminishing returns'' for set functions with an increasing degree of restrictiveness (i.e., subadditive functions constitute a superclass of fractionally subadditive functions, which form a superclass of submodular functions etc.).
+All four classes have been widely studied, receiving particular attention in operations research and economics literature for their applications in diverse fields such as auction markets~\citep{candogan2015iterative}, cooperative game theory~\citep{bondareva1963some,feige2009maximizing}, inventory management~\citep{levi2014logic}, machine learning~\citep{bach2013learning}, or queuing theory~\citep{ahn2013flexible}; also see the survey by \citet{iwata2008submodular} and the textbook by \citet{murota2003discrete}.

-We remark that it would be natural to assume processing speed functions to be monotone (i.e., $S \subseteq T$ implies $g(S) \leq g(T)$).
-However, such monotonicity is not necessary for any of our results and hence we refrain from making this assumption here.
+We remark that it is natural to assume processing speeds to be monotone (i.e., $S \subseteq T$ implies $g(S) \leq g(T)$).
+However, most of our results work without this assumption, and we will specifically point out when monotonicity is required.
 Before we elaborate our results for the generalized malleable scheduling model under the aforementioned discrete concavity assumptions, we highlight some computational and practical challenges inherent to malleable scheduling, and the resulting distinction of assigning and scheduling.